-- a) To assist the LH Safety focal points in the collection of information relative to the presence of hazards in the specific areas of the Supplier organization that could potentially cause occurrences and contribute to an aircraft incident or accident.
-In this responsibility the SO should: - i. be supported by Subject Matter Expert (SME) of the Supplier organization; - ii. involve the Supplier Safety Accountable Executive and other stakeholders in identifying and prioritizing safety issues within their areas of operation and encouraging them in becoming Safety Promoters within each functional area; - b) To set up and maintain records of Safety Occurrences for the Supplier organization and provide copies to the LH Safety focal points or entry points as requested; - c) To assist the LH Safety focal points in investigating, analyzing, and identifying occurrences' causes and trends, collaborating in the evaluation of the hazard detection reports, recommending appropriate accident mitigating or corrective actions, also proactively proposing preventive actions and strategies in full collaboration with the LH Safety focal points.
+- a) To assist the LH Safety focal points in the collection of information relative to the presence of hazards within their area of operation and their working areas at the LH premises that could potentially cause occurrences and contribute to an aircraft incident or accident.
+In this responsibility the SO should: - i. be supported by Subject Matter Expert (SME) of the Supplier organization; - ii. involve the Supplier Safety Accountable Executive and other stakeholders in identifying and prioritizing safety issues within their areas of operation and encouraging them in becoming Safety Promoters within their organizations; - b) To set up and maintain records of Safety Occurrences for the Supplier organization and their working area at LH premises, providing copies to the LH Safety focal points or entry points as requested; - c) To assist the LH Safety focal points in investigating, analyzing and identifying occurrences' causes and trends, collaborating in the evaluation of the hazard detection reports, recommending appropriate accident mitigating or corrective actions, also proactively proposing preventive actions and strategies in full collaboration with the LH Safety focal points.
 In this responsibility, the SO should: - i. be supported by Subject Matter Expert (SME) of the Supplier organization; - ii. involve the Supplier Safety Accountable Executive and other stakeholders in prioritizing safety mitigating actions within their areas of operation. - d) To maintain records of periodic inspections, corrective actions and investigations, providing copies to the LH Safety focal points as requested; - e) To work with the LH Safety focal points, ensuring that appropriate safety issues are addressed in common training objectives; - f) To conduct risk assessments with relevant SRM tool and Subject Matter Experts (SME), also on identified internal hazards not directly affecting LH products and services.